DevScoreInc/docs/README.md

     // type: variable type which can be one of these ['string', 'encrypted-string', 'number', 'counter', 'table', 'daily-counter', 'bool', 'map', 'array']
     // value: variable value
     // (optional) documentId: ID (name) of document which you want to store this
     // Output: 'success'
 }

+async function batchAddRowToTable(name, dataArray, userDocumentId) {
+    // name: variable name
+    // dataArray: array of your data.
+Each element should be a JSON object.
+Maximum number of rows per call is 200.
+    // documentId: ID (name) of document which you want to store this
+    // Output: 'success'
+}